Author: Laurie Faria Stolarz

 Now that I’m home, my parents and friends want everything to be like it was before I left.
 But they don’t understand that dining out and shopping trips can’t heal what’s broken inside me.
 I barely leave my bedroom.
 Therapists are clueless and condescending.
 So I start my own form of therapy―but writing about my experience awakens uncomfortable memories, ones that should’ve stayed buried.
 How far will I have to go to uncover the truth of what happened―and will it break me forever?

 This book is a difficult one for me to tackle because I wasn’t sure how I felt about it.
 Jane Anonymous is a page-turner, detailing the abduction and captivity of a seventeen-year-old girl named Jane.
 The story moves between alternating timelines between her life in captivity and now, after her escape.
-Jane struggles to cope with the circumstances of her abduction and coming to the truth of what happened to her as she begins reconnecting to her family and friends.
+Jane struggles to cope with the circumstances of her abduction and comes to the truth of what happened to her as she begins reconnecting to her family and friends.
 The pacing of the novel is quick and it’s easy to blaze through the pages.

 Jane is unstable, lashing out and acting irrationally, devoured by fear.
 She is obsessed with a fellow captive and is reluctant to move on.
 She feels pressure from friends and family to “heal” and return to normal life.
 She displays all of the behaviors of a clinically depressed person, harming herself and pushing people away.
-It would make sense for someone that has spent several months in captivity, but what struck me as unusual is that there isn’t much difference from Jane’s character in the past and in the present.
+It would make sense for someone that has spent several months in captivity, but what struck me as unusual is that there isn’t much difference between Jane’s character in the past and in the present.

 Even on day one of her captivity, she was acting like someone who had been locked up for months suffering from severe mental illness.
 Despite having a surprisingly large number of comforts provided to her in captivity including daily meals, a full bathroom, her favorite clothing brands, and an abundance of snacks in her room—she immediately starts harming herself and living in squalor.
 It struck me as odd that she spent more time acting insane and obsessing over another male captive than trying to find a way out.
 It could be argued that maybe she was being drugged, but she was instantly enamored and jealous over this other person that it was ridiculous.